arlac77/content-entry/README.md

 ## BufferContentEntryMixin

-Content entries where a buffer is the primary data representation
+Content entries where a Buffer is the primary data representation

 ### Parameters